Sumanth-R-Y/KafkaExample/README.md

-# Kafka Working Example using Docker Container
+# Kafka Working Example using Docker Container (on a Linux Host)
 ## Pre-requisites :
 Docker Engine and Docker-Compose should be installed.